-Baines' Camp was built in 2005 in a beautiful area of Botswana's Okavango Delta, neighbouring the Moremi Game Reserve and facing the Boro River, one of the Delta's main arteries.
-Named after the famed Victorian explorer and artist, Thomas Baines, the camp stands in a 1,050km² private concession (NG32) – and is notable for its innovative construction and roll-out 'star beds'.
+Baines' Camp was built in 2005 in a beautiful area of Botswana's Okavango Delta: neighbouring the Moremi Game Reserve and facing the Boro River, one of the Delta's main arteries.
+Named after the famed Victorian explorer and artist, Thomas Baines, the camp is notable for its innovative construction, the opportunity to walk with elephants and its ever-popular roll-out 'star beds'.

 Our view of Baines' Camp

 Baines' suites are comfortable and well equipped, and the option to roll the beds outside has been a highlight for us.
 The staff are friendly and helpful, although not always readily visible between mealtimes.
 Although activities vary, and adapt to the Delta’s flood levels, we wouldn’t suggest this area for its general game; by the high standards of many Okavango camps, Baines’ game densities are limited.
 The biggest attraction is the elephant experience – which is excellent.

 Rooms at Baines' Camp